Applying for a New License (Drivers 18+) in VirginiaPage Overview

 - Complete an application (only available at the DMV).

-While you’re at it, you can register to vote and become an organ donor at the same time.
+While you’re at it, you can register to vote and become an organ donor when you apply for your permit or license.

 If you’re like most people, once you have a license, you’ll want to get a car.
 It’s time to do some serious shopping.
 Think about whom you need to drive and how far you’ll be going regularly.